Surbhi-Kohli/WebDevInterviewPrep/Bundlers/bundlers_handling_css.md

 # Where Do Loaders Fit?

-Webpack itself only understands JavaScript modules.

-Whenever webpack encounters a non-JavaScript file,
+Webpack itself only understands JavaScript modules.Whenever webpack encounters a non-JavaScript file,it asks

-it asks

 > Which loader knows how to process this file?